rmartone/ctci-javascript/README.md

 # Cracking the Coding Interview - Javascript Solutions

-* This work in progress is my attempt to work through problems from "Cracking the Coding Interview" using modern Javascript and Jest.
+* Since 'Cracking the Coding Interview' mainly uses Java and C++, I wanted to work through problems using modern Javascript and Jest.
-* If you have suggestions on how to improve anything, let me know!
+* This is a work in progress, but if you have suggestions on how to improve anything, let me know!

 ## Getting Started